LatentOctopus/LatentOctopus.github.io/_posts/spirits/downpour/2022-10-12-downpour-opening1.md

 A Major can be gained earlier on (turn 5 or 6), but usually the Energy is better spent repeating Uniques or Minors.

-2 CP coupled with your Innates are usually enough to deal with a variety of issues.
-If 3 CP are really needed, they can be unlocked on turn 6 or even as soon as turn 4, but not unlocking the Plant element will likely hurt Energy generation.
+2 CP coupled with your Innates are usually enough to deal with a variety of issues, due to your Special Rule allowing repeating the Powers you play.
+If wanting to unlock 3CP, see the variant opening below.

 ### Stats